 Verdict Choose this Bosch HEPA cabin filter for reliable, high-efficiency particulate removal in a Toyota Tundra, but pick a carbon-equipped option if you need odor or gas control.

-6. K&N Advantage Plus Engine Air Filter — 18,000 Mile Long-Life (KNA-2281)
+6. K&N Advantage Plus Engine Air Filter — 18,000-Mile Long Life (KNA-2281)

 |---|---|

-| Service interval | Replace every 18,000 miles under normal highway driving |
+| Service interval | Up to 18,000 miles |

 7. FRAM Extra Guard CA10755 Replacement Engine Air Filter